peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Return Value:</b>

-A CBOR byte string object where each byte of the given byte array is copied to a new array, or CBORObject.Null if the value is null.
+A CBOR byte string object where each byte of the given byte array is opied to a new array, or CBORObject.Null if the value is null.

 ### FromObject